top of page

 1:17, NLT)

-These 4 simple steps are a game changer in terms of doing more good and doing less harm.
-Having the mindset to see the good in others and actively trying to do good is like giving power to a light bulb, God's light shines for everyone to see.
-With these steps memorized and recalled, stupid just seems to not happen as much.
-However, now that you are aware of these four simple steps, you are now fully responsible to carry them out.
+These four simple steps are game changers in doing more good and less harm.
+Having the mindset to see the good in others and actively trying to do good is like giving power to a light bulb; God's light shines for everyone to see.
+With these steps memorized and recalled, stupid seems not to happen as much.
+However, now that you know these four simple steps, you are fully responsible for carrying them out.
 You’re welcome.

 I hope you have been challenged and have enjoyed this series on the power of your voice.
 If you missed any of the series, go back and read them.
-Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest and share posts and make comments as you see fit.
-If you have not signed up for my email list, please do so.
-I send out bi-monthly newsletters and behind the scenes information.
+Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest, share posts, and comment as you see fit.
+Please do so if you have not signed up for my email list.
+I send out bi-monthly newsletters and behind-the-scenes information.

 Photo credit: Photo by Nathan Dumlao on Unsplash